dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   Any of the entry key expressions are not constant expressions.

-*   If any two keys in the map are identical. *Map patterns that don't have a rest element only match if the `length` of the map is equal to the number of map entries.
+*   Any two keys in the map are identical. *Map patterns that don't have a rest element only match if the `length` of the map is equal to the number of map entries.
 If a map pattern has multiple identical key entries, they will increase the required length for the pattern to match but in all but the most perverse `Map` implementations will represent the same key.
 Thus, it's very unlikely that any map pattern containing identical keys (and no rest element) will ever match.
 Duplicate keys are most likely a typo in the code.*

-*   If any two keys in the map both have primitive `==` methods, then it is a compile-time error if they are equal according to their `==` operator. *In cases where keys have types whose equality can be checked at compile time, we report errors if there are redundant keys.
-But we don't require the keys to have primitive equality for flexibility.
-In map patterns where the keys don't have primitive equality, it is possible to have redundant keys and the compiler won't detect it.*
+*   Any two record keys which both have primitive `==` are equal. *Since records don't have defined identity, we can't use the previous rule to detect identical records.
+But records do support an equality test known at compile time if all of their fields do, so we use that.*

 *   There is more than one `...` element in the map pattern.

 *   The `...` element is not the last element in the map pattern.

+*Note that we don't require map keys to have primitive `==` methods to enable more flexibility in key typed.
+If the keys have user-defined `==` methods, then it's possible to have keys that are equal according to those `==` methods, but the compiler won't detect it.*

 ### Rest elements